Rule #1: Go for quality!

 If you are ever concerned about a company you are thinking about doing business with, ask for references and do some checks on them.
 You want to make sure they are very professional.
 For example, if you phone them and they put you on hold forever, or if you get an answering machine – be concerned about that as the customers you recommend to them will be getting the same thing.

-If you email them, they should respond within a couple of days, maximum, and hopefully within the same day if at all possible.
+If you email them, they should respond within a couple of days, maximum, and hopefully within the same day if possible.
 You’d be very surprised at how many companies will put you in “voice mail hell” or will not respond to your emails within a couple of days – or not even respond to your emails at all.

 A Couple of Important Side Notes: The truth about bulk email and affiliate programs!